-A 1% change in the price of gold would affect the fair value of the Company's gold inventory by \$18,700.
+A 1% change in the price of gold would affect the fair value of the Company's gold inventory by \$23,250.
+The asset was transferred to Almadex as detailed in the Plan of Arrangement on July 31, 2015.

 (f) Classification of Financial instruments